garrettbland/workhays/README.md

 https://smooth.ie/blogs/news/svg-wavey-transitions-between-sections

-### Ads

-There is a weirdly named .html file in the public direcotry.
-This is for propellor ads

 ### Developing locally

 Clone this repo, run `npm install`.
 Then `npm run dev` to fire up the development server on `http://localhost:3000`.
 Nodemon is used, so it will watch for file changes and hot reload.
 Run `npm run prod` to setup production environment